 - vomiting, nausea, and possibly diarrhea, especially in children

 Common cold has less possibility to have a high fever.
 With a cold, symptoms such as throat irritation or runny nose will normally improve within a few days.
-If it doesn’t improve then visit the doctor and ensure that you have
+If it doesn’t improve then visit the doctor and ensure that you have health insurance plan.

 It’s essential to adopt healthy habits to keep the flu and cold germs away.
 You should always ensure to get sufficient sleep, eat lots of fruits and vegetables, and manage your stress during the flu and cold season and beyond.